BeamMW/docs-gitbook/cli/laser-beam-cli-user-guide.md

 ### Closing a channel when only one party is online

-Bob and Alice have agreed to close the open Laser Beam Channel but Bob's internet connection can be unreliable, and is often offline fordays at a time.&#x20;
+Bob and Alice have agreed to close the open Laser Beam Channel but Bob's internet connection can be unreliable, and is often offline fordays at a time.

 Alice can close the open channel without Bob by entering following command: